cloudify-examples/example-use-cases/azure_case/README.md

 # Commercial VNF Story

-This tutorial presents simple network service consisting of a load balancer and a firewall and simple web service to allow for complete user experience.
+This tutorial presents simple network service consisting of a load balancer, a firewall and simple web service to allow for complete user experience.

 ![ns](https://user-images.githubusercontent.com/30900001/52050834-12889e00-2552-11e9-9a68-452e92cc7014.png)